ryan-mcclue/musings/q-and-todo.md

 * the SIG introduces bluetooth 5 which states higher data rate, long range BLE etc. are their decisions informed on techonology advances (seems not to be the case with 4G LTE...)

 * Understand memory alignment and cost of unaligned accesses?
+(ABI defines alignment of C types?)
 (is it due to common programmer workflows and less transistors required?) for modern hardware, trying to read data from an unaligned memory access can result in 2 reads and a combine